11 Best Things To Do in Cancun, Mexico

 The Chichen Itza site is one of Mexico’s most significant historical sites.
 Without even knowing the name, I’m sure you’ve seen a photo of it before.
 The pyramid is a designated UNESCO World Heritage Site.
 At the ruins, you’ll run into tourists visiting from all over the world.

 Over a thousand years old, Chichen Itza was once a significant center of Mayan civilization.
-When visiting the pyramid and ruins, you can walk around or take one of the many tours.
+When visiting the pyramids and ruins, you can walk around or take one of the many tours.

 Here is an in-depth guide on how to get from Cancun to Chichen Itza

-Chichen Itza is surrounded by nearby cenotes, not just cenotes but some of the best cenotes in the world.
+Chichen Itza is surrounded by nearby cenotes, not just cenotes but some of the best cenotes in Mexico!

 These are the top cenotes close to Chichen Itza: